-Every company in existence on 1 March 2002 was assigned an Annual Return Date (ARD) by law.
 A new company’s ARD is the date six months after the date of incorporation.
-A company’s ARD in future years is 12 months from its previous year’s ARD.
+Then each company’s ARD is 12 months from its previous year’s ARD.

 An Annual Return must be received by the CRO not later than 28 days after a company’s ARD.
 If the 28 day filing deadline falls on a Saturday, Sunday or public holiday, the 28 day period is extended to the next working day.

-The Companies Registration Office is actively pursuing companies who are failing to submit their Annual Returns within the prescribed time limits.
-Failure to file an Annual Return on time can result in the imposition of a late filing penalty, prosecution of the company and/or its directors, the loss of audit exemption and the possible involuntary strike off and dissolution of the company.
+The Companies Registration Office is actively pursuing companies who fail to submit their Annual Returns within the time limits.
+Failing to file an Annual Return on time can result in late filing penalties, prosecution of the company and/or its directors, the loss of audit exemption and the possible involuntary strike off and dissolution of the company.

 Late filing penalty

-In addition, an on-the-spot fine may be imposed by the CRO where the company has a record of persistent late filing and/or summary prosecution of the company and/or any officer in default.
+On top of this, an on-the-spot fine can be imposed by the CRO where the company has a record of persistent late filing.
+And they can also opt for a summary prosecution of the company and/or any officer in default.
 Fines of up to €1,904.61 can be imposed on a conviction for breach of the Annual Return filing requirements.

-Where a company is struck off, an application for restoration may be made on the prescribed form by the company before the expiration of twelve months after publication of strike off notice.
-A fee of €300 must also be paid to the Companies Office along with all late filling fees.
+If a company is struck off, an ‘application for restoration’ can be made by the company.
+There is a form available for this purpose, but it can only be used within the first twelve months from publication of the strike off notice.
+A fee of €300 must be paid when sending the application to the Companies Office along with all late filing fees.

-Failure to act within the twelve month period will require the company to petition the High Court, a long and costly procedure, before permission is granted to be restored to the register.
+Failing to act within the twelve month period means that the company would need to petition the High Court, which is a long and costly procedure.

-Please call Noel Murphy today on 021-4310266 if you need further information on Companies Office Annual Return penalties or a free consultation.
+Please call Noel Murphy today on 021 431 0266 if you need further information on Companies Office Annual Return penalties.